iSeeEthan/Lethal-Bots/README.md

 An edit of the mod Lethal Interns with the intent of making the Interns more like players with the benefits and downsides that come with it

 Note from HR :
-<br/>_As you may or may not know, our great company suffers from this staggering inflation, costs are rising, and budget cuts are on the way.
+<br/>_As you may or may not know, our great company suffers from this staggering employee shortage, unfufilled quotas are rising, and budget cuts are on the way.
 <br/>But our dearest executives have found a solution to get the company back on track :
 <br/>
-<br/>Bots!
+<br/>Bots! .....
+I mean, high quality players!
 <br/>
-<br/>Willing to work, cheap and plentiful, these workers will support you and make your work faster and more efficient.
+<br/>Willing to work, free and plentiful, these workers will support you and make your work faster and more efficient.
 <br/>Don't worry, they're not intended to replace you.
-<br/>So don't hesitate to make use of them and together become
+<br/>So don't hesitate to work together with them and become
 <br/>
 <br/>Great assets to the company_